Devta

 Think about what happens when you leave a great comment on a post and then disappear.
 Someone replies to you.
 You don't see it for three days.
 By then the thread is dead and the moment is gone.

-The Nurture Threads task makes sure that doesn't happen.
+The Reply to Comments task makes sure that doesn't happen.
 It keeps your presence alive in the conversations that are already warming up.

 How often to run it: There's no fixed schedule here - you run it when notifications pile up and you feel like you owe people a response.
 It's not a daily habit, it's a reactive one.
-And once you've run it, a natural next step is to wait a few hours and then run Transition to DMs - because the people who just engaged with you in the comments are warm, and that's exactly the right moment to move them into a private conversation.
+And once you've run it, a natural next step shows up: a Generate Leads button on the session in your history.
+Best to wait a day before tapping it - the people who just engaged with you are warm, but they're warmer if they've had time to see your reply before a DM lands.
+From there, the Generate Leads → Send DMs flow takes over.

-This is the task most automation tools get completely wrong - and it's the one that matters most for actually converting relationships into business.
+This is the part most automation tools get completely wrong - and it's the one that matters most for actually converting relationships into business.

 Most tools send DMs cold.
 They blast a connection request and a pitch to a stranger who has never heard of you.

-Before sending anything, it checks if you've already been in contact with this person.
+Before sending anything, it checks if you've already been in contact with that person.
 If a prior conversation exists and reaching out again would feel repetitive, it skips them.

 Not a pitch.
 A real, contextual message that opens a door without pushing through it.